 Both of them did a very superior job.

 The CHAIRMAN.
 Senator Grassley?

 OPENING STATEMENT OF HON.
-CHARLES E. GRASSLEY, A U.S. SENATOR FROM IOWA ward to what it has to say on the subject.
+CHARLES E. GRASSLEY, A U.S. SENATOR FROM IOWA

 Senator GRASSLEY.
 Thank you, Mr. Chairman; and welcome, Secretary Sullivan.
 I am very grateful that you have decided to devote an entire hearing to the relationship between social problems and health care costs.